VirtualFreeEx/writeups/00-aurora-stealer.md

 with that said, i don't think there's anything else to say, thank you for reading this write up, may luck be with you.

+there was also a different ip, however doesnt matter what i tried it always returned 404
+the ip is: `20.99.184.37`

 - indexregister / ffi - writing